 Joy Bright (Young teenager dressed in denim skirt and nice, everyday shirt.)

 John (Young teenager dressed in old clothes, hair a little long.)

-Begins with the Nativity and ends with some of the
+This play begins with the Nativity and ends with some of the

 people around the cross and resurrection posing the question, "What think ye of Christ?"
-(Script)

 This play was written and performed by our church youth group some 40 years ago.
 It begins with a manger scene and the song, "Silent Night."
 A visitor in the audience interrupts the Narrator with questions about the Nativity.
 The Narrator invites him to come to the stage and explains why Jesus came, beginning with Adam and Eve's sin in the Garden of Eden.
 It ends with Mary Magdalene at the empty tomb after the resurrection.

 This play is another one that was written and performed by our church youth group some 40 years ago.
 It begins with Isaiah 53 and quickly shifts from the scene with the innkeeper to following the life, death, and resurrection of Jesus.